-- Wear mask…?
+- Wear a mask

-Usage of the streaming platform has actually accounted for a massive jump in internet usage across numerous markets.
+The use of the streaming platform has actually accounted for a massive jump in internet usage across numerous markets.
 It’s as much as 70% in Italy.

-Why this COVID-19 ad campaign is brilliant:
+Why the #Homesick 2020 ad campaign is brilliant:

-The Netflix viral campaign results:
+The Netflix 2020 viral marketing campaign results:

-Budweiser’s #OneTeam Campaign
+Budweiser’s #OneTeam 2020 Marketing Campaign

 The ad was released by DAVID Miami and aired on TV on March 25th, 2020.